terraform-google-modules/terraform-example-foundation/2-environments/README.md

 1. Review the apply output in your cloud build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID
 1. Merge changes to non-production.
 Because this is a [named environment branch](../docs/FAQ.md#what-is-a-named-branch), pushing to this branch triggers both _terraform plan_ and _terraform apply_.
+Review the apply output in your cloud build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID

    ```bash
    git checkout -b non-production
    git push origin non-production
    ```

-1. Review the apply output in your cloud build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID
 1. Merge changes to production branch.
 Because this is a [named environment branch](../docs/FAQ.md#what-is-a-named-branch), pushing to this branch triggers both _terraform plan_ and _terraform apply_.
+Review the apply output in your cloud build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID

    ```bash
    git checkout -b production
    git push origin production
    ```

-1. Review the apply output in your cloud build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID
-1. You can now move to the instructions in the step go to for the Dual Shared VPC mode [3-networks-dual-svpc](../3-networks-dual-svpc/README.md), or go to [3-networks-hub-and-spoke](../3-networks-hub-and-spoke/README.md) to use the Hub and Spoke network mode.
+1. You can now move to the instructions in the network step.
+To use the [Dual Shared VPC](https://cloud.google.com/architecture/security-foundations/networking#vpcsharedvpc-id7-1-shared-vpc-) network mode go to [3-networks-dual-svpc](../3-networks-dual-svpc/README.md), or go to [3-networks-hub-and-spoke](../3-networks-hub-and-spoke/README.md) to use the [Hub and Spoke](https://cloud.google.com/architecture/security-foundations/networking#hub-and-spoke) network mode.

 ### Deploying with Jenkins